Posts Tagged ‘drawing’

 Sunday, March 15th, 2009

 First of all, what a great name.
 He could be a character in a novel by Thomas Pynchon or T. Coraghessan Boyle.
-But no, Stuyvesant Van Veen (1910-1988) is the name of a vital American artist of social conscience, and one who deserves greater attention.
+But instead Stuyvesant Van Veen (1910-1988) is the name of a vital American artist of social conscience, and one who deserves greater attention.
 A painter, muralist, satirist, and illustrator, he employed his well-honed graphic talents most powerfully during the 1930s.

 Recently I won an eBay auction of a drawing Van Veen created in 1937 for publication in the radical monthly, The New Masses.
 (I was the only bidder.)
 The image of looming military threat — literally from over the horizon — was common in political cartoons of that era: